AlexanderPuckhaber/gthousing-data/README.md

 Data goes to the [/data/F21-S22/](/data/F21-S22/) folder.
 The timestamps are unix timestamps; see the commit messages for the timezone.

-Also, the latest json file is put here: [/data/F21-S22/latest/latest.json](/data/F21-S22/latest/latest.json)
+Also, the latest json file is put here: [/data/F21-S22/latest/latest.json](/data/F21-S22/latest/latest.json))

+#### Animated Visualization
+See this one from last year: [https://github.com/AlexanderPuckhaber/gthousing](https://github.com/AlexanderPuckhaber/gthousing)

+If you want to run that code this year, you will need to modify it slightly because [gt housing changed their json format a little](https://github.com/AlexanderPuckhaber/gthousing-data.github.io/commit/f2831c9db7b78a2ae3acddc82d3d4884d61efe37#diff-0eb547304658805aad788d320f10bf1f292797b5e6d745a3bf617584da017051R257)